csh-sm-tigerteam/PaaSForSaaS/Lab100/LabGuide100.md

 ## Summary

--   In this lab, we walked through logging into your OAX environment and interacted with the out-of-the-box KPI cards and decks which pull from your Fusion ERP environment.
+-   In this lab, we walked through logging into your Oracle Fusion ERP Analytics environment and interacted with the out-of-the-box KPI cards and decks which pull from your Fusion ERP environment.
 We also learned how to add and customize our own KPI metrics to, while collaborating with colleagues by sending them alert notifications for KPIs that indicated a YELLOW condition
 -   **You’re now ready to move onto the next lab!**